 - 1 clove garlic

-- Remove outer skin from onions and slice very thinly into rings.
+- Remove outer skin from onions, slice in half and slice very thinly into half circles.

 - Melt butter in a large stock pot over low heat and add onions.
-Cover and cook, stirring occasionally until onions are very soft, approximately 20 minutes.
+Cook, stirring occasionally until onions are very soft and starting to get dark, up to 60 minutes.

-- Increase heat slightly and add sugar and salt.
-Continue to cook, stirring frequently until onions turn golden brown and begin to caramelize, being careful not to let them get too dark.
+- Increase heat slightly and add sugar.
+Continue to cook, stirring frequently until onions turn dark golden brown and begin to caramelize, being careful not to let them burn,

-- Add white wine and cook over medium heat for a few minutes, stirring.
-Add chicken broth, bay leaf, Worcestershire sauce, thyme and pepper.
+- Add white wine and cook over medium heat for a few minutes, stirring up the brown bits.
+Add chicken broth, bay leaf, Worcestershire sauce, thyme, salt and pepper.
 Simmer for 20-30 minutes on low.

 - Meanwhile, arrange baguette slices on a baking sheet.
 Toast under broiler until lightly toasted, then turn and toast other side.
-Remove from oven and rob garlic briskly over each piece while still warm.
+Or grill.
+Remove from oven and rub garlic briskly over each piece while still warm.

-- Shred cheese.
-Remove bay leaf from soup and ladle into 4 oven safe bowls.
+- Remove bay leaf and thyme sprigs from soup and ladle into 4 oven safe bowls.
 Top with two toasted baguette slices, pressing gently into the broth.
-Top with Swiss cheese.
+Top with sliced cheese, arranging so top is covered and some hangs over the bowl edge.

-- Bake for about 10 minutes, then turn oven to broil for 2-3 minutes until cheese is melted and bubbling on top.
+- Roast for about 10-15 minutes until cheese is melted and bubbling on top.
+Use broiler at the end if necessary to slightly brown the cheese.

 - Allow to cool slightly before serving.